bergoid/rabot/README.rst

   'pickn' reads from stdin and after reaching EOF displays a dialog box with all lines read as selectable items.
   You can select or deselect every item individually.
-  When you press OK, 'pickn' prints a list of the selected items on stdout, one item per line, and terminates.
+  When you press "OK", 'pickn' prints a list of the selected items on stdout, one item per line, and terminates.

-  When pressing Cancel 'pickn' terminates without printing any output.
+  When pressing "Cancel" 'pickn' terminates without printing any output.

   With the optional argument TEXT you can put an explanatory